 While vinyl is durable, harsh chemicals can damage its surface and void your fence warranty.
 Avoid abrasive cleaners, bleach, or solvents, as these can discolor or degrade the vinyl.
 Instead, choose a gentle cleaning solution specifically designed for vinyl or a mixture of mild dish soap and water.
 This effectively removes dirt and grime without compromising the material’s integrity or your warranty.
 Preserving your fence’s finish protects your investment.

-Address Minor Issues
+Addressing Minor Fence Issues

 Small problems, if left unattended, can become big headaches—and potentially void your warranty.
 Regularly inspect your fence for signs of damage, such as cracks, chips, or loose posts.
 Addressing these minor issues promptly prevents them from escalating into more significant, costly problems that might not be covered.
 Early detection and quick action are essential for maintaining the structural integrity of your fence and keeping your warranty intact.

-Important Warranty Terms
+Understanding Key Warranty Terms

 Before you sign on the dotted line, understand these key warranty terms to avoid surprises later.
 A little research upfront can save you money and hassle.

-Pro-Rated Coverage
+Pro-Rated Warranty Coverage

 Many vinyl fence warranties offer excellent initial coverage but shift to pro-rated coverage after a certain number of years.
 This means the manufacturer covers a decreasing percentage of the replacement cost as your fence ages.
 For example, you might have 100% coverage for the first ten years, then 50% for the next five.
 Understanding how your coverage changes over time helps you budget for potential future expenses.